lance2088/humble/README.md

 HUMBLE
 ======================

+nb.
+This project has still in a design phase.
+The documentation will grow as the project evolves.
+Thanks for stopping by.

 Humble is a dynamic, lazy functional programming language.
 It compiles to Java bytecode, so it can be run on the JVM, and is interoprable with standard Java code.

 It has a clear syntax that is easy to learn, and allows you to use powerful features that are otherwise very clumbersome, or unnatural in normal Java code.